-Here is the complaint in Navajo Nation v.
-Dept. of the Interior (D. Ariz.):
+Here are the materials (so far) in Littlefield v.
+Dept. of the Interior (D. Mass.):

 Prior post here.

 Anna Malinovskaya has posted “Understanding the Native American Tribal ‘Disenrollment Epidemic’: An IV Approach” on SSRN.